Food Services

 The University of Regina supports the general principle of building community and fellowship through shared food and meals.
 The University must also ensure compliance with health and safety regulations, maintenance of University contracts and employment agreements, and appropriate investments in facilities and equipment to provide food services.

-Off-campus caterers are not permitted access to University controlled space for the purpose of providing catering services - this includes all provisions of food and beverages for events in University space.
+Off-campus caterers are not permitted access to University space for the purpose of providing catering services - this includes all provisions of food and beverages for events in University space.
 Such restricted access not only includes events where remuneration for the catering services is to occur, it also includes events where no monies will be exchanged as in a sponsored event.
-Any exceptions to this policy will be determined on a case-by-case basis jointly between the University (normally represented by the Associate Director, Housing and Hospitality) and University Food Services considering existing contracts, collective agreements, health regulations, and other University policies.
+Any exceptions to this policy will be determined on a case-by-case basis by the Director of Student Affairs Ancillaries and Finance, or designate, considering existing contracts, collective agreements, health regulations, and other University policies.

 Using University Funds

-If University administered funds are used to pay for catering services on campus, University Food Services must be used exclusively, unless the food service/catering request is declined by University Food Services.
+If University administered funds are used to pay for catering services on campus, University-approved caterers must be used exclusively, unless the food service/catering request is for a specialized event hosted by a member of the University Executive Team.

 As well, other food solutions can be acquired for groups smaller than 12 or if food expenses are less than $100 in value where food items are purchased for same-day employee consumption (e.g. coffee and donuts or a small number of lunch meals).
 In this case, the itemized receipt must clearly indicate the food items purchased, the meeting name and date, and the names of attendees.
 This receipt – and meeting details - must be attached to the standard reimbursement claim form or University Purchasing Card.